 If you’re familiar with the hard-hitting violence and unapologetic storytelling of modern crime dramas like The Wire (2002-2008), you’ll be well braced for the potent, drug-riddled atmosphere and tenacious gang battles in Fernando Meirelles’ and Katia Lund’s City of God.
 Much like David Simon’s critically acclaimed television homage to the city of Baltimore, City of God (CoG) gets down and dirty by immersing its viewers in the grimy, dangerous lifestyles of drug dealers, petty thieves, and mass murderers who compete for both street cred and the almighty dollar in the cramped favelas of Rio de Janeiro.
 It’s an intense, visceral experience of a movie that draws its power from inventive, energetic camerawork and a wide cast of characters.

-CoG starts off with a bang, or rather, a slicing from a carving knife to be used to butcher a chicken for dinner.
+CoG starts off with a bang, or rather, the slicing of a carving knife to be used to butcher a chicken for dinner.
 This abrasive, jarring sound grabs your attention and sets a tone for the rest of the film.
+The picture’s rapid-fire editing matches the aggressive sound-design beat for beat.
 This is a movie that is loud, in-your-face, and doesn’t pull any punches.

 The directors’ use of frenetic, hyperactive camera movements bring energy to the already bustling vibrancy of the film’s tropical urban setting and criminal backdrop.
 These cinematographic techniques are compounded with effective narration courtesy of the film’s protagonist, Alexandre Rodrigues, to pack narrative development and a plethora of supporting characters into 130 minutes.
 Combined with a taught screenplay, CoG covers in 130 minutes what most films would take over three hours to composite.
 The direction and screenplay are efficient and flesh out multiple story arcs that interweave and build to an action-packed climax.
 With that said, the camerawork is the star here, as some elements of the cocaine-infused violence become desensitizing over time and some characters are less interesting than others.
 The frenzied direction, on the other hand, never grows tiring and gives this crime drama a unique style reminiscent of a graphic novel-adaptation.